-Revenue within the Group's Corporate segment, which is not material to the Group, relates to activities in its autonomous subsidiaries, Xodus and 4Subsea, and its non-wholly-owned subsidiary, Nautilus Floating Solutions.
+Revenue within the Group's Corporate segment, which is not material to the Group, relates to activities in its autonomous subsidiaries, Xodus and 4Subsea.
+Effective from 1 October 2023, revenue from the Group's non-wholly-owned subsidiary, Nautilus Floating Solutions, was recognised within the Renewables business unit.
 Contracts with customers in these subsidiaries are contracted on either a fixed-price or day-rate basis.
-Revenue related to these contracts is recognised using the method described previously for similar contracts within the Subsea and Conventional business unit.
+Revenue related to these contracts is recognised using the method described previously for similar contracts within the Subsea and Conventional and Renewables business units.
 Payment is due from the client approximately 30-60 days following the issuance of the invoice.
 These contracts have no significant financing component as the period between when the Group transfers the promised goods or services to the customer and when the customer pays for those goods or services will be one year or less.
-Construction contract asset and liability balances related to fixed-price contracts at 31 December 2022 and 2021 are disclosed within Note 23 'Construction contracts'.
-Unbilled revenue-related work completed on day-rate contracts, which has not been billed to clients, is included within Note 22 'Other accrued income and prepaid expenses'.
+Construction contract asset and liability balances related to fixed-price contracts at 31 December 2023 and 2022 are disclosed within Note 22 'Construction contracts'.
+Unbilled revenue-related work completed on day-rate contracts, which has not been billed to clients, is included within Note 21 'Other accrued income and prepaid expenses'.